Alcohol Rehab Centers

 Recognizing the signs that you may have a problem with your drinking can be difficult—most people reach a state of denial long before they ever admit to or are willing to accept that they have a drinking problem.
 According to the National Institute on Alcohol Abuse & Alcoholism, various tools and identification measures can be used to determine whether an individual has a drinking problem or not.

-- Getting into trouble as a result of drinking.
-This includes being arrested for DUI, disorderly intoxication, or public intoxication.
+- You have gotten into trouble as a result of your drinking.

 Alcohol Abuse vs. Alcohol Dependence

-According to the National Institute on Alcohol Abuse & Alcoholism, an estimated 30% of people who drink alcohol and do not suffer from alcohol dependence make the decision to quit drinking following advice that they receive from their primary care physician.
-As such, it is important for patients to be open and honest with their physicians about their drinking and it’s equally important for physicians to recognize the early signs of alcohol abuse and alcoholism in order to provide their patients with the best possible advice and care.
+As stated by the NIAAA, an estimated 30 percent of people who drink alcohol and do not suffer from alcohol dependence make the decision to quit drinking following advice that they receive from their primary care physician (NIAAA 1).
+As such, it is important for patients to be open and honest with their physicians about their drinking, and it’s equally important for physicians to recognize the early signs of alcohol abuse in order to provide their patients with the best possible advice and care.

 Symptoms of Alcoholism